 Aggressively use caching.
 Use caching wherever possible to reduce the load on resources and services that generate or deliver data.
 Caching is typically suited to data that is relatively static, or that requires considerable processing to obtain.
 Caching should occur at all levels where appropriate in each layer of the application, including data access and user interface generation.
 For more information, see the Caching Guidance.

 Handle data growth and retention.
 The amount of data stored by an application grows over time.
-This growth increases storage costs, and increases latency when accessing the data — which affects application throughput and performance.
+This growth increases storage costs as well as latency when accessing the data, affecting application throughput and performance.
 It may be possible to periodically archive some of the old data that is no longer accessed, or move data that is rarely accessed into long-term storage that is more cost efficient, even if the access latency is higher.

 Optimize Data Transfer Objects (DTOs) using an efficient binary format.
 DTOs are passed between the layers of an application many times.
 Minimizing the size reduces the load on resources and the network.
 However, balance the savings with the overhead of converting the data to the required format in each location where it is used.
 Adopt a format that has the maximum interoperability to enable easy reuse of a component.